tesu84/esphome-sauna360/README.md

 |3|12VDC|WHITE|
 |4|GND|GREEN|

-Or you can connect cable directly to free control panel RJ10 plug and your device.
+> [!IMPORTANT]
+> If using automatic tranciever like tail485 and pure panel.
+An additional resistor of 220Ω is needed between A and B lines in order to make sending to work.

+### Directly to heater OLEA 103

 ![Screenshot 2024-10-05 170649](https://github.com/user-attachments/assets/1033c7dd-9285-4b00-a9e4-8e67a3d91566)

 If errors in communications or long wire use twisted pair cable like LIYY (TP) 2 x 2 x 0,14

 Cable pinout, telephone jack RJ10:
 ![rj10pins](https://github.com/user-attachments/assets/e0e3bc6f-94d8-4074-9381-20c301f4cd1e)
+> [!WARNING]
-Cable pinout for common telephone cables (Colors may vary, so measuring voltage is advised)
+> Cable pinout for common telephone cables.
+Colors may vary, so measuring voltage is advised.

 |PIN|DESIGNATION|COLOR|
 |--|--|--|
 |1|A|YELLOW OR BLACK|